eslint/rfcs/designs/2022-languages/README.md

 * When ESLint reads a file, it checks `fileType` to determine whether the language would prefer the file in text or binary format.
 * When preparing violation messages, ESLint uses `lineStart` and `columnStart` to determine how to offset the locations.
 Some parsers user line 0 as the first line but ESLint normalizes to line 1 as the first line (similar for columns).
 Using `lineStart` and `columnStart` allows ESLint to ensure a consistently reported output so one file doesn't start with line 0 and another starts at line 1.
 If not present, `lineStart` and `columnStart` are assumed to be 0.
-* The `languageOptionsSchema` is an [`ObjectSchema`](https://npmjs.com/package/@humanwhocodes/object-schema) definition object that can be used to validate the langauge options.
+* The `languageOptionsSchema` is an [`ObjectSchema`](https://npmjs.com/package/@humanwhocodes/object-schema) definition object that can be used to validate the language options.
 * After reading a file, ESLint passes the file information to `parse()` to create a raw parse result.
 * The raw parse result is then passed into `createSourceCode()` to create the `SourceCode` object that ESLint will use to interact with the code.